facelessuser/pymdown-extensions/docs/extensions/emoji.md

 `pymdownx.emoji.to_awesome`
 :
-    This generator is another EmojiOne specific output called [EmojiOne Awesome][emojione-awesome].
-According to EmojiOne's documentation, it aims to give a font-awesome like interface for EmojiOne.
-There isn't currently a CDN link that could be found, but you can provide the CSS in your project locally by [downloading it](emojione-awesome-css) from their repository.
+    This generator is another EmojiOne specific output called EmojiOne Awesome.
+It aims to give a font-awesome like interface for EmojiOne.
+There isn't currently a CDN link that could be found, but you can include the CSS in your project locally by [downloading it][emojione-awesome-css] from their repository.
 The output format is:

     ```html
     <i class="e1a-smile"></i>